webarch-coop/ansible-role-postgresql/README.md

 The PostgreSQL host, this variables is required and it defaults to `localhost`.

+### postgresql_maintenance_db

+The initial PostgreSQL database (which is also called as maintenance DB) that Ansible connects to, it defaults to `postgres`.

 ### postgresql_pkgs

 A list of Debian packages to be installed by this role.